redhat-appstudio/rhtap-installer/README.md

 ## CLI

-0. Login to an OpenShift 4.14 cluster and create a new Project.
+0. Login to an OpenShift 4.14 cluster and create a new project `dance-installer`.

+    `oc login -u kubeadmin -p <password> <openshift cluster API URL>`

+    `oc new-project dance-installer`

 1. Add the helm repository to your local system